 Made from blackthorn, our 'Druid' wands have been treated with the waters from St. Fiach's Well, continuing the ancient tradition and connecting with the spirituality of nature.

-From the earliest times, blackthorn thickets provided sanctuary, its woods was an excellent fuel source and made the most formidable weapons, and the timing of its flowering indicated the ideal time for planting crops.
+From the earliest times, blackthorn thickets provided sanctuary, its wood was an excellent fuel source and Blackthorn made the most formidable weapons, and the timing of its flowering indicated the ideal time for planting crops.
 It came to be revered as a 'holy bush'.

 With the introduction of Christianity, the old pagan traditions came to be seen as anti-christian and even reviled as witchcraft.
 This was alluded to by J.K.
 Rowling when Harry's wand was destroyed in The Deathly Hallows and was replaced with a blackthorn wand, mentioning that blackthorn wands are suited to warriors and practitioners of the Dark Arts.

 Our 'Wizard' wands reflect the connection to ancient Irish peoples, their association with alchemy and the link with the Harry Potter story, and are finished in plain black or adorned with basic alchemic symbols and the signature 'lightning flash'.

 The ideal way to store and display your blackthorn wand.

 A stablised base, weighted with lead where necessary, which accepts your wand neatly and presents it proudly on your table, shelf or mantlepiece.

 Single base unit complete for one wand and any desired inscriptions - $30